Community-Based Health Equity Initiatives

 Project CHANGE

-We’re tackling this disparity head-on through Project CHANGE (Community-based Health Action Network to Generate trial participation and Eliminate disparities), our groundbreaking approach to ensuring that any new treatments are developed, tested, and ultimately used by the patients who need them most.
+Through Project CHANGE (Community-based Health Action Network to Generate trial participation and Eliminate disparities), Lupus Therapeutics is working to ensure that any new treatments are developed, tested, and ultimately used by the communities who need them most.

 Centering Diversity, Equity, and Inclusivity in Clinical Research

-Project CHANGE provides people of color, particularly African Americans, with the education and tools they need to be well represented in lupus clinical research, make empowered decisions about research, and receive the best possible support and care when they do choose to participate.
+Project CHANGE provides people of color, particularly Black people, with the education and tools they need to be well-represented in lupus clinical research, make empowered decisions about research, and receive the best possible support and care when they choose to participate.

-We’re bringing together cross-sector stakeholders – from healthcare providers, advocacy groups, and women’s health organizations to local community leaders — to co-create solutions to undoing the barriers contributing to this detrimental lack of diversity in lupus clinical research.
+Lupus Therapeutics is bringing together cross-sector stakeholders—from healthcare providers, advocacy groups, and community-based health organizations to local community leaders—to co-create solutions to undoing the barriers contributing to this detrimental lack of diversity in lupus clinical research.

 Our Approach

-The three-year program is being implemented in the following major phases from formation through evaluation and reporting.
+Led by a multi-disciplinary, diverse Steering Committee, the three-year program is being implemented in the following major stages from formation through evaluation and reporting.